Next time you sit down to weave a star, you’ll be pleasantly surprised by how weaving 4 strands of ribbon together can be fun and relaxing.

 Being part of the One Billion Stars community means we get to share a goal and support each other to get there.

-No quick fixes here, just weaving for lasting change
+No quick fixes here, just being brave and weaving for long term transformation.

 We are proud that One Billion Stars continues to demonstrate how the art of weaving can be an initiative to transform the mental health and capabilities of communities around the world.